nextcloud/documentation/user_manual/pim/sync_thunderbird.rst

 .. image:: ../images/contacts_link.png

-which will display and URL that looks something like this:<br>
+which will display and URL that looks something like this: https://cloud.nextcloud.com/remote.php/dav/addressbooks/users/daniel/Thunderbird/
-https://cloud.nextcloud.com/remote.php/dav/addressbooks/users/daniel/Thunderbird/

 2. Cardbook is found in the upper right corner of Thunderbird: